davemk00/fullStackOpen2019/part5/bloglist-frontend/README.md

 **Commit 12** - 5.13/5.14/5.15: Blog list tests, step1/2/3
   - included a number of steps and tests
   - created an update handler to support mockHandler

+**Commit 13** - removed the setLikes state
+  - used setBlogs instead, but
+  - needed to add a infobox to make the like update - probably a async issue